-Explaining a student’s extracurricular activities is an integral part of the “holistic” admissions process at U.S. universities.
+Explaining a student’s extracurricular activities is an integral part of U.S. Universities’ “holistic” admissions process.
 And for students applying in the shadow of a pandemic, these will be even more important, as colleges move to make standardized tests optional, and many schools have moved education online.

-Colleges use a student’s extracurricular activities information to understand where they’ve shown leadership or taken the initiative.
+Colleges use students’ extracurricular activities to understand where they’ve shown leadership, taken the initiative, or improved their community.
 They also use it to learn whether a student has previously explored their prospective major.
 In many cases, a student’s letters of recommendation should mention these activities and corroborate your participation.

 Showcase Your Extracurricular Activities

 Extracurricular activities, along with a student’s essays, recommendations, and other application material, help contribute to what Harvard’s reading criteria call the “positive effect this person might have throughout his or her life.”
-So, in choosing extracurricular activities, choose ones where you can build leadership and excellence.
-The key isn’t any particular kind of extracurricular activity.
-Instead, it’s a track record of being involved in one set of extracurricular activities over a long period and showing excellence and leadership.
+So, in choosing extracurricular activities, choose ones where you can demonstrate leadership.
+The key is to create a track record of being involved in one set of extracurricular activities and showing excellence and leadership over a long period.
 One student that we worked with was a violinist and had played in the orchestra for years.
 As her community service activity, she played the violin for senior citizens at a retirement home.
 College admissions officers appreciate the passion and dedication of students like these.

-It’s appropriate to connect the extracurricular activities you’re involved with to your identity as a person.
-So for example, one student of Armenian descent started a club at school focused on Armenian history and led it for years.
-Another student, who is of Indian origin, is an accomplished Indian classical dancer.
-Admissions officers love those kinds of stories.
+It’s appropriate to connect your extracurricular activities to your identity as a person.
+For example, one student of Armenian descent started a club at school focused on Armenian history and led it for years.
+Another student, who is of Indian origin, is an accomplished Indian classical dancer and also taught dance to younger students.
+Admissions officers love these stories.

 Focus on Careers and Scholarships

 Extracurricular activities can be a great way to explore potential careers.
 For example, some students will take an online course in computer programming or data science because they might be interested in studying that subject in college.
-One student who had an interest in studying sports medicine spent her summer working at a sports physician’s clinic.
+One student interested in studying sports medicine spent her summer working at a sports physician’s clinic.
+A student who wanted to study math applied to a competitive summer program in abstract mathematics.
 Showcasing extracurricular interests related to your prospective career interest can help colleges see what you’re passionate about.

 Many merit-based scholarships also consider your extracurricular activities.
 For scholarships based on your participation in an extracurricular activity, you’ll need to provide evidence of your involvement.
 Ask your school counselor or coach for confirmation.